mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ DataSync IAM role created: ${DATASYNC_ROLE_NAME}"
    ```

-   The IAM role provides DataSync with secure, temporary credentials to access your storage resources.
-This authentication mechanism ensures that only authorized DataSync tasks can access your data while maintaining full audit trails of all access attempts.
+   The IAM role provides DataSync with secure, temporary credentials to access your storage resources through AWS Security Token Service (STS).
+This authentication mechanism ensures that only authorized DataSync tasks can access your data while maintaining full audit trails of all access attempts through AWS CloudTrail integration.

 5. **Create DataSync S3 Location**:

-   DataSync locations define the endpoints for data transfer operations.
-The S3 location specifies the source bucket and includes configuration for data access patterns, storage classes, and transfer optimization.
+   DataSync locations define the endpoints for data transfer operations with specific configuration for data access patterns, storage classes, and transfer optimization.
+The S3 location specifies the source bucket and includes configuration for efficient data reading with support for various S3 storage classes.
 This location serves as the starting point for our synchronization workflow, enabling DataSync to efficiently read and transfer data from S3 to EFS.

    ```bash
    # Get the DataSync role ARN